Day 1: Arrival at Kigali Airport

 Luxury Level: Ruzizi Tented Lodge

-High End Luxury Level: Magashi Safari Camp
+High-End Luxury Level: Magashi Safari Camp

 Today head back to Kigali, the drive from Akagera National Park to Kigali is about 2.5 to 3 hours.
 The route takes you through scenic landscapes, with rolling hills and rural villages, as you make your way back to Rwanda's capital.
 Arrive in time for lunch and relaxation.